Fran4end/Yomu_no_Ikiru/README.md

 ## contributing

+this section it will update very soon
 ...

 ## License

 _Yomu no Ikiru_'s code are licensed under the `Apache License V2`.
-Please see [the licence file](LICENSE) for more information. [tl;dr](https://www.tldrlegal.com/license/apache-license-2-0-apache-2-0) you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.
+Please see [the license file](LICENSE) for more information. [tl;dr](https://www.tldrlegal.com/license/apache-license-2-0-apache-2-0) you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

 ## Screenshot